 Sand Flats Recreation Area

 Sand Flats’ famous Slickrock and Porcupine Rim bike trails and almost 40 miles of jeep trails are world-renowned for their combination of challenge and awesome scenery.
 Sand Flats is also popular for camping.
-Over 100,000 visitors enjoy this 9,000 acre recreation area annually.
+Approximately 150,000 visitors enjoy this 9,000 acre recreation area annually.

-The Sand Flats Recreation Area is managed through a unique partnership between Grand County and the Bureau of Land Management.
-In 1995 this area was developed through the collaborative efforts of Ameri-corps, the Bureau of Land Management, Grand County and the Moab community.
+The Sand Flats Recreation Area is managed through a unique partnership between and the Bureau of Land Management.
+In 1995 this area was developed through the collaborative efforts of Americorps, the Bureau of Land Management, Grand County and the Moab community.

 SFRA’s mission is to protect the natural features of the area from adverse recreational impacts while providing access to sustainable and enjoyable recreational opportunities.

 What's New at Sand Flats?
 The late summer/ fall desert bloom has begun.
 See Sand Flats' new Flower Guide to the High Desert